Spal13/spal13.github.io/README.md

 ### Custom 3D Prints
 Custom hardware was 3D printed to allow for the bump sensors to be placed infront of the Romi without interfering with the line sensor.
 The custom mount was also given a "C" shape to be able to securely move solo cups around the obstacle course for bonus points; although this feature was never utilized as we did not attempt to move any cups.
+### NUCELO Pinout
+Below, a table is shown documenting our final pinout of the NUCLEO board to all of the Romi sensors and motors, including power distribution and I/O

 ## Software
 - Language